EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

         - Expected customer retention
         - Expected increase in sales
         - Better target customers
-        - "Plug &amp; Play" (if you pay) — some services exist to make it simple to integrate social logins, where you just integrate with them, and then you are effectively integrated with whatever social login providers they support.
+        - "Plug & Play" (if you pay) — some services exist to make it simple to integrate social logins, where you just integrate with them, and then you are effectively integrated with whatever social login providers they support.
 These include [Janrain](http://janrain.com/) and [LoginRadius](http://www.loginradius.com/)

 - **Cons - customer:**